Viral Marketing: The Definitive Guide (2019)

 Chris wasn’t some hotshot startup founder with years of experience under his belt.

-In fact, Chris recently left his 9-5 gig in the finance world to start BootstrapBay.
+In fact, Chris recently left his 9-5 gig in the finance world to launch his startup.

-Sites like Blendtec, GoPro and Dollar Shave Club all created viral videos that have generated millions of views.
+Companies like Blendtec, Old Spice, GoPro and Dollar Shave Club all created viral videos that have generated millions of views.

 Thanks to their videos going viral, brand awareness and sales shot up like a rocket…